 Numbers like this are too good to ignore.

-Those of you who weren’t using personalization in 2017 need to start doing now.
+Those of you who weren’t using personalization yet must start doing so now.

 7. Privacy protection is more important than ever